 Event monitoring lasts for the dwell time set for event recording.
 After the dwell time has elapsed, the monitor returns to the previous screen unless another event has occurred.
-If you want to return to the live monitoring mode before the dwell time has elapsed, press the DISPLAY button or one of the camera buttons.
+If you want to return to the live monitoring mode before the dwell time has elapsed, press one of the camera buttons.